Fast randomized least-squares solvers can be just as accurate and stable as classical direct solvers: SPIR and FOSSILS: Implementation guidance

-In this section, we provide guidance for implementing FOSSILS and propose a few tweaks to make the FOSSILS algorithm as efficient as possible in practice.
+In this section, we provide guidance for implementing SPIR and FOSSILS and propose a few tweaks to make SPIR and FOSSILS as efficient as possible in practice.
 As always, specific implementation details should be tuned to the available computing resources and the format of the problem data (e.g., dense, sparse, etc.).
 Automatic tuning of randomized least-squares solvers was considered in the recent paper \cite{CDD+23}.
-We combine all of the implementation recommendations from this section into \cref{alg:FOSSILS-recommended}.
+We combine all of the implementation recommendations from this section into a FOSSILS implementation \cref{alg:FOSSILS-recommended}.
+An implementation of SPIR using these principles is similar and is omitted for space.

-\paragraph{Column scaling.} As a simple pre-processing step, we recommend beginning FOSSILS by scaling the matrix $\mat{A}$ so that all of its columns have $\ell_2$ norm one.
-This scaling can improve the conditioning of $\mat{A}$ (it is optimal up to a factor $\leq \sqrt{n}$~\cite{sluis1969condition}, \cite[Thm.~7.5]{Hig02}) and ensures that the FOSSILS algorithm produces a \emph{columnwise} backward stable solution \cite[p.~385]{Hig02}.
+\paragraph{Column scaling.} As a simple pre-processing step, we recommend beginning SPIR or FOSSILS by scaling the matrix $\mat{A}$ so that all of its columns have $\ell_2$ norm one.
+This scaling can improve the conditioning of $\mat{A}$, producing an optimal conditioning up to a factor of $ \sqrt{n}$ among all possible column scalings (see \cite{sluis1969condition}, \cite[Thm.~7.5]{Hig02}).
+Scaling the columns in this way ensures that SPIR and FOSSILS are \emph{columnwise} backward stable \cite[p.~385]{Hig02}.

+\paragraph{Choice of embedding.} For computational efficiency, we must use a sketching matrix with a fast multiply operation, of which there are many \cite[sec.~9]{MT20}.
+Based on the timing experiments in \cite{DM23,Epp25}, we recommend using \emph{sparse sign embeddings} \cite[sec.~9.2]{MT20}, i.e., a matrix of the form